inimmo/fooyee/README.md

 Calling `particle(origin,count,lifetime,factory)` will return a system containing _count_ elements, each created using the callback _factory_.
 The factory callback is passed the _origin_ vector and the iteration up to the maximum of _count_.

 The simplest implementation of a factory method would be to delegate to `body(origin)`.
-By default this would create a single physics body at the origin point (which will then fall off the screen, assuming default gravity).
+By default, this would create a single physics body at the origin point (which will then fall off the screen, assuming default gravity).
 A basic glitter bomb might look like this:
 ```lua
 particle(
   v(64,64),